 Let’s explore the psychological dynamics that can motivate someone’s “retaliatory” behavior;

 No matter what triggers your reaction—hurt, guilt, devaluation, mistrust, disdain, rejection, outraged, insulted, or whatever.
-This approach of self-defense almost immediately, will emotionally protect you.
+This approach of self-defense will emotionally protect you almost immediately.

-You might start to develop new insights into the psychological dynamic that inspired most likely “retaliatory” behavior of that person by making an effort to understand where they might be coming from.
-And there are several inquiries you can put to them that, if phrased just properly, can indicate the reason they were upset before turning against you.
+You might start to develop new insights into the psychological dynamic that inspired that person’s “retaliatory” behavior by trying to understand where they might be coming from.
+And there are several inquiries you can put to them that, if phrased just correctly, can indicate the reason they were upset before turning against you.

 By reframing yourself as an objective scientist instead of a reactive victim, you’re essentially teaching your brain to stick with the more mature, logical side of you and not let the current slight undermine your superior decision-making.